tameshi-dev/tameshi-docs/docs/scan-modes.md

 # Scan Modes

-Tameshi offers three complementary analysis modes that can be used independently or combined.
+Tameshi offers four complementary analysis modes that can be used independently or combined.

 ## Overview